Diffusion of turbulence following both stable and unstable step stratification perturbations

-The correspondence of trends across the layer between our numerical experiment and JW's laboratory also extends to the flow of kinetic energy, see below subsection B.1 and figures 17 in JW and our figure 14.
-A dynamic aspect which accompanies the formation of the kinetic energy pit and the blockage of the mixing layer growth.
+The correspondence of the trends across the layer between our numerical experiment and the laboratory ones of JW extends to the kinetic energy flow, see subsection B.1 and Figure 17 in JW and our Figure 14.
+A dynamic aspect, which accompanies the formation of the kinetic energy pit and the blockage of the mixing layer growth, can be observed. }

-To complete this section, in Fig. \ref{fig:fluxes-active-passive-scalars}, for the same distributions contained in Fig. \ref{fig:comparisonJayesh-Warhaft}, we report the comparison between the active and passive scalar studied here.
-Once again, a close similarity can be observed in the behavior of the two scalars, which demonstrates the clear dominance of the convective transport also on the scalar which in principle would be of the active type.
+{To complete this section, we report a comparison between the active and passive scalars studied here in Fig. \ref{fig:fluxes-active-passive-scalars}, for the same distributions shown in Fig. \ref{fig:comparisonJayesh-Warhaft}.
+Once again, a remarkable similarity can be observed in the behavior of the two scalars, thus demonstrating the clear dominance of convective transport on the scalar, which, in principle, should be of the active type.}